The Space Law Review: International Treaties

-The world’s first satellite, Sputnik 1, was launched by the former Soviet Union (now Russia) on 4 October 1957.
+The world's first satellite, Sputnik 1, was launched by the former Soviet Union (now Russia) on 4 October 1957.
 On 6 April 1965, the United States placed the first geostationary satellite, Intelsat 1, in orbit.
 From these early steps we now have a significant number of (peaceful civilian) commercial uses of outer space, including: broadcasting; telecommunications (fixed, land and maritime mobile satellite services); navigation, including the global positioning system and the global navigation satellite system; Earth observation; and meteorology.
 The military also make extensive use of outer space.
-Today, initiatives such as government satellite communications illustrate that space is increasingly used for the provision of both governmental and commercial satellite services for security purposes and governmental applications.
+Today, initiatives such as government satellite communications illustrate that space is increasingly used for the provision of both governmental and commercial satellite services for security and military purposes and governmental applications.

 Satellites are by their nature extraterrestrial and extraterritorial.
 Accordingly, their usage is governed by an extensive international legal framework, under the aegis of the United Nations, made up of treaties, agreements and conventions governed by international law, which may be implemented into national law.